-A beach vacation is an ultimate escape from the day-to-day to enjoy the ocean and sunshine!
+A beach vacation is the ultimate escape from the day-to-day to enjoy the ocean and sunshine!
 A great way to make traveling easier is tapping into minimalism by taking only what you need with you!

 Tips for Minimalist Packing

 Here are some tips that will help you keep the items you pack to a minimum.

 Go with tried and true favorites that you know will be comfortable and practical.

 If you start with a small suitcase, you’ll naturally be mindful of what you pack.
 Usually with a big suitcase we find ways to fill the space.

 Choose pieces you know will go with everything.
 That way, you can mix and match to make different outfits without taking a lot of clothing with you.

 Multi-use items will help cut down on the packing.
 A tee can be used for sleeping, night, or beach.